SAP-samples/partner-reference-application/Tutorials/50a-Multi-Tenancy-Features-Tenant-BusinessLogicExtensibility.md

 In addition to caterer coordination, Gourmet Pages requires further tasks in the created project within the SAP S/4HANA Cloud Public Edition.
 Therefore, a business logic extension in the Poetry Slam Manager application is necessary.
 This extension enables customers to enhance the logic for creating project tasks.

-Based on the capire documentation [Extending SaaS Applications](https://cap.cloud.sap/docs/guides/extensibility/customization) and the [SAP Oyster SDK](https://www.npmjs.com/package/@sap/cds-oyster), you can extend the Partner Reference Application for a specific consumer while keeping the core application unchanged for others.
+Based on the capire documentation [Extending SaaS Applications](https://cap.cloud.sap/docs/guides/extensibility/customization) and [cds-oyster](https://www.npmjs.com/package/@sap/cds-oyster), you can extend the Partner Reference Application for a specific consumer while keeping the core application unchanged for others.

 ## Step-by-Step Guide to Enhance the Application